For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 Square footage provides the starting point.
-Actual moisture load determines the right size.
+Actual moisture load and air movement determine whether the dehumidifier can keep the whole area stable.

 What Size Dehumidifier Covers 2000 Square Feet?